Disability-adjusted life year

-The disability-adjusted life year (DALY) is a measure of overall disease burden, expressed as the number of years lost due to ill-health, disability or early death.
+A disability-adjusted life year (DALY) is a measure of overall disease burden, representing a year lost due to ill-health, disability, or early death.
 It was developed in the 1990s as a way of comparing the overall health and life expectancy of different countries.

-The DALY has become more common in the field of public health and health impact assessment (HIA).
-It not only includes the potential years of life lost due to premature death, but also includes equivalent years of 'healthy' life lost by virtue of being in states of poor health or disability.
-In so doing, mortality and morbidity are combined into a single, common metric.
+The concept has become more common in the field of public health and health impact assessment (HIA).
+It combines both potential years of life lost due to premature death (mortality) and to poor health or disability (morbidity) into a single metric.

+Relation to QALY

+Both DALY and QALY (quality-adjusted life year) are examples of health-adjusted life years (HALY).
+QALY weights the life expectancy according to the quality of life, which can be reduced by disease or recovered by health care.
+QALYs are commonly used to assess the cost-effectiveness of medical or public health interventions and to guide decisions aimed at improving social welfare.

 Calculation

-The disability-adjusted life year is a societal measure of the disease or disability burden in populations.
-DALYs are calculated by combining measures of life expectancy as well as the adjusted quality of life during a burdensome disease or disability for a population.
-DALYs are related to the quality-adjusted life year (QALY) measure; however, QALYs only measure the benefit with and without medical intervention and therefore do not measure the total burden.
-Also, QALYs tend to be an individual measure, and not a societal measure.
+The disability-adjusted life year (DALY) is a societal measure of the disease or disability burden in populations.
+It is calculated by combining measures of life expectancy as well as the adjusted quality of life during a burdensome disease or disability for a population.

 Traditionally, health liabilities were expressed using one measure, the years of life lost (YLL) due to dying early.
 A medical condition that did not result in dying younger than expected was not counted.
 The burden of living with a disease or disability is measured by the years lost due to disability (YLD) component, sometimes also known as years lost due to disease or years lived with disability/disease.

 DALYs are calculated by taking the sum of these two components: